Geographic Information Systems Certificate

 The Department of Geology and Planetary Science offers a certificate in geographic information systems (GIS).
 GIS is a computer-based system that accommodates virtually any type of information about features that are referenced by geographical location.
 For example, a GIS database may include both location and attribute data, providing a spatial visualization capability for analyzing descriptive characteristics about geographical features, both natural and man-made.
 One of the most important benefits of GIS analysis is the ability to spatially interrelate multiple types of information stemming from a range of sources.
 Such computational manipulation of geographic data has become increasingly important in many areas of science, government, and industry.
 Students who demonstrate experience with computers in general, and GIS/image processing in particular, are at a distinct advantage when looking for jobs in geology, environmental science, city and regional planning, and engineering.
 This cerificate is designed to provide students with the knowledge and skills needed for immediate success in GIS-related jobs.

-The program is open to any University of Pittsburgh student, including post-baccalaureate students (professionals seeking to expand their job-related computer skills).
+Only University of Pittsburgh undergraduates pursuing a degree are eligible to enroll in this Certificate Programs.
 16 total credits will be required to complete this certificate program; approximately four terms (two academic years).
 It is therefore suggested that undergraduates begin no later than their junior year.
 A grade of C or better is required in all courses for successful completion of the certificate.
 GIS topics covered include the nature of geographic data, map projections, raster images, the basic elements of a GIS database, sources of data, and training in the Arc/Info software package.
 Students also have the option of focusing on remote sensing theory and applications.
 RS topics include image analysis and processing, field validation of satellite and airborne datasets, GPS training, and the use of software packages such as ENVI, Erdas Imagine, ERMapper, and Trimble's Pathfinder Office.

 Core Courses (6 credits)